anagha-google/dataproc-labs/5-dataproc-gce-with-gpu/README.md

 |                                |                 | --conf spark.task.resource.gpu.amount=0.125                                        |                                                                                                                                  |
 +--------------------------------+-----------------+--------------------------------------------------------------------------
 ```

+### 9.2.
+Tune the Spark application with the recommedations from the profiler

 Lets tune our Spark application parameters based on the recommendation above and run the same Spark application as follows-
 ```